MOOP and MOPP

 In general, electrical, and electronic gadgets pose some common risks: shock, fire, explosion, and release of toxic substances Several means of protection are built-in to address these threats.

 The risk of shock or perception of shock, for example, should be always avoided.
 For a patient on a bed, operator protection — MOOP — and patient protection — MOPP — make up the most basic protection methods in medical systems engineering.
 The primary difference lies in the level of protection.
 An operator is trained and alert, but a patient is more vulnerable to shock or perception of shock, so the protection level must be higher for the patient.
-In other words, MOPP is more intensive than MOOP.
+In other words, MOPP electrical safety is more intensive than MOOP.

 In both cases, system designers create two levels of protection, each one as robust as the other.
 If one of the means fails, the other will continue to provide protection.
 We often use the abbreviations 2-MOOP or 2-MOPP to indicate double protection.